PriyaKulkarni/MEAN-basic-template/README.md

     ```
     nodemon server.js
     ```
- 3. Navigate to localhost:8080 from your broswer to view the application.
+ 4. Navigate to http://localhost:8080 from your broswer to view the application.
-  (If any other applications are running on server port 8080, change to a different port)
+  (If any other application is running on server port 8080, change to a different port)

 ### License
 MIT